-So, we could say our work there was done, right?
-No. We know a good design also takes technical limitations and solutions into account.
+So, our work is finished, right?
+No. A powerful design takes technical limitations and solutions into account.

-Rather, I mean cases where something merits the effort (e.g. integration of image gallery template instead of coding one from scratch).
+Rather, It means cases where something merits the effort (e.g. integration of image gallery template instead of coding one from scratch).

-Also, when we use templates (or widgets/plug-ins) of any kind, we have to make sure to test every aspect (navigation, fonts, colors, icons, etc.) that it fits the design rules and the branding.
+When we use templates (or widgets/plug-ins) of any kind, we have to test every aspect (navigation, fonts, colors, icons, etc.) that fits the design rules and the branding.

-In the final two months, we did follow-up development, made design changes (if needed) and represented the business and the user needs in the design.
-The last part featured in case the developers wanted to modify the design.
+Within the last two months, we did follow-up development, made design changes (if needed) and represented the business and the user needs in the design.

 Here at UX studio, we mainly design digital products that usually have more complex functionalities than “simple” corporate website.

 But this project is also proof that no matter the platform, or purpose, user experience is key, and it is always complex.

 Creating great business website design is hard, and it’s a long process.

 Our main takeaways from the project are the following: